-Additionally, faster heartbeat and rise in the body temperature are common too.
+Additionally, faster heartbeat and a rise in body temperature are common too.

 What Happens After an Alcohol Detox?

 We regard the detox process as the first of many measured steps on your journey to recovery.
 Once the detox process is complete, we would strongly advise that you continue with our inpatient treatment program.
 Treatment for addiction at Cornerstone is informed both by holistic therapies as well as the 12-steps of recovery that originated in Alcoholics Anonymous.
-Our carefully crafted programs will be individually tailored to your personal needs and involve group therapy, 1-2-1 sessions, relapse prevention, among many others.
-Residents are encouraged to participate in mindfulness practices, music therapy, yoga and meditation to name a few.
-Alongside these we place an emphasis on having fun in recovery, regular visits to the beach and activities such as mini golf or bowling all combine to create a program that addresses the mind, body and spirit.
+Our carefully crafted programs will be individually tailored to your personal needs and involve group therapy, 1-to-1 sessions, and relapse prevention, among many others.
+Residents are encouraged to participate in mindfulness practices, music therapy, yoga, and meditation.
+Alongside these activities, we place an emphasis on having fun in recovery with regular visits to the beach and activities such as mini-golf or bowling, which all combine to create a program that addresses the mind, body, and spirit.

 Respect for the family unit is important to us here at Cornerstone.
-We believe that alcoholism affects the whole family, and we offer support to family members, our experience has shown that a supportive healing family can go a long way to help our clients in achieving long-term sobriety.
+We believe that alcoholism affects the whole family, and we offer support to all family members; our experience has shown that a supportive healing family can go a long way to help our clients in achieving long-term sobriety.

-Transport to and from 12-Step fellowship meetings is supplied 5 days a week and regular attendance at meetings is strongly advised.
+Transport to and from 12-Step fellowship meetings is available 5 days a week and regular attendance at meetings is strongly advised.

-If you enter into an inpatient detox program to continue treatment, you will receive full medical and emotional support during your recovery as they have all the resources required for the process.
-Professionals will monitor all of your symptoms and problems, they will keep checking up on your medical condition.
-This way, you will never have any trouble while getting better physically the long term sobriety will be possible.
+If you enter into an inpatient detox program to continue treatment, you will receive full medical and emotional support during your recovery; we have all the resources required for the process.
+Professionals will monitor all of your symptoms and problems, as well as constantly check your medical status.
+This way, you will never have any trouble while getting better physically - long-term sobriety will be possible.

-Moreover, the drug rehab centers will set up an outline for your recovery, including individual therapy, medication, healthy activities, group therapy, and partial hospitalization.
-And they will also teach you how to cope with withdrawal issues and prevent addiction in the future.
+Moreover, we will set up an outline for your recovery, including individual therapy, medication, healthy activities, group therapy, and partial hospitalization; we also teach you how to cope with withdrawal issues and prevent addiction in the future.

-The addiction specialists of the detox in Cornerstone also work on improving your mental health and underlying issues.
-And this process is essential for a lasting recovery.
+The addiction specialists at Cornerstone detox center also work on improving your mental health and underlying issues - this is essential for a lasting recovery.

 Receive Outpatient Addiction Treatment

-If you don’t want to stay in treatments centers, you can go for the outpatient drug detox program.
-In this way, you will get all the help and will be able to stay at home during the recovery process.
+If you don’t want to begin residential treatment, you can go through the outpatient drug detox program.
+You will benefit from receiving all our help and you will be able to stay at home and continue to attend work during the recovery process.

-After enrolling in an outpatient program, you will get all the treatment facilities like the inpatient ones.
+After enrolling in an outpatient program, you will get the same treatment services as you would in an inpatient program.
 However, you won’t have 24/7 medical help.
-If you don’t have any problem with that, you can get into this program as it is more affordable than inpatient treatment.

 Move to a Nurturing Environment